Mari-Claudia Jiménez

 Secretary Gina Cashia

-Mari-Claudia is a partner and global co-head of our art law practice, and leads Withers Art and Advisory.
+Mari-Claudia is a partner and global co-head of our art law practice and leads Withers Art and Advisory, advising on art law, art market advisory and the acquisition, financing, stewardship and disposition of fine art, luxury assets and significant collectibles.

-Mari-Claudia has also played an important role in domestic and international art claims; with particularly noteworthy success in cases seeking the return of Nazi looted art, and is the foremost legal expert on art misappropriated in Cuba, a subject she maintains a strong connection to through her Cuban-Spanish heritage.
+Mari-Claudia has also played an important role in domestic and international art restitution and claims, with particularly noteworthy success in cases seeking the return of Nazi-looted art.
+She is the foremost legal expert on art misappropriated in Cuba, a subject she maintains a strong connection to through her Cuban-Spanish heritage.

-A thought leader at the intersection of art and law, Mari-Claudia is a frequent speaker on a variety of issues affecting the art and auction market and has been featured in numerous trade and international publications such as CNN, the New York Times, The Wall Street Journal, The Guardian, Forbes, and The Financial Times, amongst others, and in 2019 was featured in People Magazine in Español as one of the “25 Most Powerful Women of 2019” (25 Mujeres Más Poderosas del 2019).
-She also received notable recognition within the legal profession being named to Spear's best art advisors 2025.
+A thought leader at the intersection of art, collectibles and the law, Mari-Claudia is a frequent speaker on issues affecting the art market, luxury asset ownership, collectibles, fiduciary stewardship and the evolving market for alternative tangible assets.
+She has been featured in leading trade and international publications such as CNN, The New York Times, The Wall Street Journal, The Guardian, Forbes, and The Financial Times.
+In 2019, she was featured in People Magazine en Español as one of the “25 Most Powerful Women of 2019” (25 Mujeres Más Poderosas del 2019).

 Withers Art and Advisory